A Pastor’s Review of The Chosen TV

-This is not just the old flannelgraphs of your Sunday School or a church drama production – as helpful as they are.
-The Chosen presents a full picture of the people and culture involved in a rich, compelling, and relatable way.
-It is also overflowing with the love and grace of Jesus.
-It does so by incorporating both the full doctrines of the Bible in the Gospels as well as adding fictionalized elements to the stories and modern touches.
+This is not the old flannelgraphs of your Sunday School or a church drama production – as much as I love those.
+The Chosen presents a fuller picture of the people and culture involved in a rich and compelling way.
+It is overflowing with the love and grace of Jesus.
+It is also intentionally relatable but not watered down.
+The makers add in modern elements to help you see yourself in the characters.

 My family was excited as we watched a scene with Jesus leading His disciples into a city to preach for the first time as a group.
 Jesus walked at the head of the men and women down a path towards ministry.
 Yet, rather than presenting a scene of serenity or fear, a modern country rock Christian song plays in the background.
 This type of music was not invented in 1st Century Jerusalem.
 It’s not the usual background music.
 Yet, it is perfect for the scene.
 It captures and relates the mood of these early disciples as they start their battle for Christ.
-They are eager to get into working for Jesus on mission.
-They are joyfully charging into the lost world following the King of Kings and they know it.
+They are eager and on mission.
+They joyfully charge into enemy territory, the lost world, following the King of Kings and they know it.
 I wanted to charge Gates of Hell with them after the scene.

 The Chosen is not at all like The Shack.
 Jenkins goes to great lengths to stay faithful to the Bible in its stories.
 It deftly balances a clear and authentic telling of the stories of the Gospels with some fictional “coloring in” of the actual men and women involved.
 It uses what you know about them to tell a story consistent with the Biblical account.